akanigan/Chilko_bull_trout_CJFAS_submission/README.md

 ### Steps

 1) Download this repository as a ZIP and unzip it (do not alter the folder structure)
-2) Open a fresh R session (don't load any .RData files).
-In R Studio: *File -> Open Project in New Session...* and select the unzipped project folder from where it was downloaded
+2) Open a fresh R session.
+In R Studio: *File -> Open Project in New Session...* and select the unzipped project folder from the location it was downloaded
 3) In the console, run:
 - install.packages("renv")
 - renv::restore(prompt = FALSE)